Create webinars that engage audiences at every stage, from awareness to advocacy. 📣 Learn the best practices on May 14.

 Triggering sends based on audience behavior is a lot of fun and allows you to get creative.
 It’s also a great way to drive engagement during your event.
 Here are some ideas:

 1. If you are hosting a live event, hold a contest.
-I am a fan of asking people to share their stories and sending a piece of swag to each person whose story gets read by the presenter.
+I am a fan of asking people to share their stories and sending a piece of event swag to each person whose story gets read by the presenter.
 We usually do this with t-shirts.

 2. “Hide” redemption links in your event console.
 Get creative with your console design and hide some fun easter eggs for folks to uncover.
 Remember to mention them during the event.